+In regard to the embedding distortion constraint, a practical approach to the problem of near-perfect steganography of finite memoryless sources with asymptotically optimum embedding rate was given by Sallee~\cite{sallee03:model}.
+This author used the quantized block discrete cosine transform (DCT) domain as a rough approximation to a domain where the host is memoryless, and in which theoretical probabilistic models are available (the generalized Cauchy distribution is used in~\cite{sallee03:model}).
+Exploiting these two properties Sallee proposed a scheme called model-based steganography which uses arithmetic coding to achieve asymptotically optimum embedding rate while preserving a first-order model of the host, simultaneously constraining the embedding distortion.
+However, its reliance on a theoretical model of the host means that model-based steganography is neither universal nor perfect.

-As discussed in the introduction, we will be dealing with universal perfect steganography of finite memoryless hosts.
-If the host is discrete-valued, preserving its first-order statistics is equivalent to preserving its histogram.
+For a memoryless host signal, perfect universal steganography is achieved by preserving its first-order statistics.
+If the host is finite and discrete-valued, preserving its first-order statistics is equivalent to preserving its histogram.
 A number of previous authors more or less explicitly claim that their steganographic algorithms implement histogram preservation.
-However, on close examination, many allegedly histogram-preserving methods only implement approximations to histogram preservation.
-We will briefly review next the few steganographic methods that do implement exact histogram preservation, which therefore implement perfect steganography of finite memoryless sources.
+However, on close examination, many allegedly histogram-preserving methods are only approximations.
+We will briefly review next the few methods that do implement exact histogram preservation, which therefore implement perfect steganography of finite memoryless sources.
 Among them we find Provos' OutGuess~\cite{provos01:_defending} ---the first histogram-preserving steganographic algorithm---, Franz's proposal~\cite{franz03:_stegano}, Ryabko and Ryabko's method~\cite{ryabko09:_asymp_optim}, Kumar and Newman's J3~\cite{kumar10:_j3}, and Luo and Subbalakshmi's method~\cite{luo11:_zero_kullb_liebl}.